gitAdrianK/SwitchBlocks/README.md

 ## Why are the switches called levers?
 switch is a programming keyword, so i would have to name them something along the lines of \_switch or switch\_ or zwitch or whatever name you can think of, in the end I have to choose something ¯\\_(ツ)_/¯

+## Is the creation of levers and platforms the ugliest code ever?
+Yes, and I tried to clean it up but it was slower.
+So ugly it is.